 To most people, "Meikleour" is a name associated with the Meikleour Hedge, which since 1966 has officially been recognised as the tallest and longest hedge on Earth.
 The Hedge lies alongside the main Perth to Blairgowrie road and most who marvel at its imposing presence simply pass on along that road.
 Relatively few are likely to notice the sign at the junction with a minor road at the northern end of the hedge, pointing the way to Meikleour.

 Those who take the turn find themselves in a strikingly attractive village.
-At one end is the Meikleour Institute, built in 1930, while at the other is the excellent Meikleour Hotel.
-The Meikleour Hotel was built in 1820 as a coaching and posting house, where the Inverness to Edinburgh coaches would stop to change their horses and refresh their passengers.
-It was later converted into a lodge used by fishing and shooting guests of the Meikleour Estate, before later becoming a hotel, restaurant and bar.
+At one end is the Meikleour Village Hall and Institute, built in 1930, while at the other is the excellent Meikleour Arms Hotel and Restaurant.
+The Meikleour Arms was built in 1820 as a coaching and posting house, where the Inverness to Edinburgh coaches would stop to change their horses and refresh their passengers.
+It was later converted into a lodge used by fishing and shooting guests of the Meikleour estate, before later becoming a hotel, restaurant and bar.
 Between the hotel and the institute are a collection of houses and cottages that appear mainly 1800s in origin, with a few sympathetic modern additions.

 Settlement in the area goes back a very long way.
 Just over half a mile to the north east of the village is the Cleaven Dyke, a massive linear earthwork running for over a mile from north west to south east and comprising a pair of parallel ditches some 50m apart, either side of a central mound, which is some 9m wide by 1-2m high.
 It is of a type of ancient feature known as cursus monuments which date back to between 2500BC and 2000BC.
 Their intended purpose remains unclear, but may have been ceremonial.
 What is obvious is that its construction would have taken a great deal of labour, suggesting there was a significant population in the immediate area at the time.